-due to publication bias.
+due to publication bias and often lacks the required information to compute these multivariate associations.
 As we mentioned before, having these unbiased effect size estimates seem key to detecting issues.
 Second, if data are fabricated based on existing data, it is more likely to be detected if it is based on open data than when based on closed data.
 For example, in the LaCour case data were fabricated based on open data (@ ???; ???).
 Researchers detected that this data had been fabricated because it seemed to be a(n almost) linear transformation of variables in an open dataset (Broockman, Kalla, & Aronow, 2015).
 As such, we see no concrete evidence to support the claim that open data could lead to worsened detection of fabricated data, but we also recognize that this does not exclude it as an option.
 We see the effect of open data on detection of data fabrication as a fruitful avenue for further research.

 All in all, we see a need for unbiased effect size estimates to provide meaningful comparisons of genuine- and potentially fabricated data, but even when those are available the (potentially) low positive predictive value of widespread detection of data fabrication is going extremely difficult.
-Hence, we recommend meta-research to focus on more effective systemic reforms to make progress on the root cause of data fabrication possible.
-The root cause is likely to be the incentive system that rewards bean-counts of outputs and does not put them in the context of a larger collective scientific effort where validity counts.
-Our premise in these two research studies was after the fact detection of a problem, but we recognize that prior to the fact addressing of the underlying causes that give rise to data fabrication is more sustainable and effective.
+Hence, we recommend meta-research to focus on more effective systemic reforms to counter the causes of data fabrication.
+One major cause is likely to be the incentive system that rewards bean-counts of outputs and does not put them in the context of a larger collective scientific effort where validity counts.
+Our two research studies aim the detection of a problem, but addressing of the underlying causes that give rise to data fabrication might ultimately be more sustainable and effective.
 Nonetheless, we also recognize that there will always be dishonesty involved for some researchers, and we recommend that research engage in more penetration testing of how those with dishonesty can fool a system.

 31